DALAI-project/Train_document_classification/README.md

 Page 4|3801|422|99.98%
 Appendix|4500|500|99.94%

+The code can be used for training a model to classify a varying number of document types in the input data.
+However, the following
+'rules of thumb' should be kept in mind:

+- The smaller the number of distinct classes, the better classification results can be generally expected.
+- The more dissimilar the documents belonging to different classes are from each other and the more similar with other documents belonging to the same class, the easier the classification task is for the model.
+- The more there are training examples from each document class, the easier it will be for the model to learn to classify the documents correctly.

 The code has been built using the Pytorch library, and the model training is done by fine-tuning an existing [Densenet neural network model](https://pytorch.org/vision/main/models/generated/torchvision.models.densenet121.html).